 Planning an international move?
 Fantastic Removals can help!Contact Us

 If big city life is not really your thing, there are other wonderful places in Switzerland to live in.
 Here are some of them.

-Switzerland’s sixth largest city and home to over 100,000 residents, it is located just 20 km from Zurich and offers a small-town vibe with its Old Town with cobblestone streets that zigzag around ancient buildings.
+Switzerland’s sixth largest city, home to over 100,000 residents, is just 20 km from Zurich and offers a small-town vibe with its Old Town with cobblestone streets zigzag around ancient buildings.
 The city is home to many museums and is ideal for art enthusiasts.

-Chur is considered Switzerland’s oldest city with a history that dates back over 5,000 years.
-In the Old Town centre you can enjoy Saint Martin’s Church, the clock tower and the Cathedral of Saint Mary of the Assumption.
-The city is also home to some museums and you can enjoy weekend markets in the main square.
-You can also enjoy hiking and biking trails as well as enjoy the nearby mountains.
+Chur is considered Switzerland’s oldest city, with a history of over 5,000 years.
+In the Old Town centre, you can enjoy Saint Martin’s Church, the clock tower and the Cathedral of Saint Mary of the Assumption.
+The city is also home to some museums, and you can enjoy weekend markets in the main square.
+You can also enjoy hiking and biking trails and the nearby mountains.

 Best known as a university town, it’s a medieval city with many historical attractions.
 While in the Old Town, you can see the Cathedral of St. Nicholas, Hauterive Abbey and the Baroque Loreto Chapel.
 There are other great museums to visit, too, and on the cultural side, you can enjoy many festivals throughout the year.

 Located on the northern shores of Lake Lugano, it is considered the capital of Italian-speaking Switzerland.
-Being only an hour’s drive away from the border with Italy, it features awe-striking architecture as well as a vibrant café culture.
+Being only an hour’s drive from the border with Italy, it features awe-striking architecture and a vibrant café culture.

 Sion & Valais